Erwin Panofsky: Teaching in United States

+Because of his appointment to the IAS, NYU was able to hire Friedländer and Karl Lehmann Friedländer and Karl Lehmann.
+While in this position, he was traveling to Europe to research Flemish and fifteenth-century German painting and working with Emergency Committee in Aid of Displaced Foreign Scholars.
+He helped find work for displaced scholars— such as Richard G. Salomon, Ernst Kapp, Hans Baron and Kurt Wolff—by providing references and assisting with their CVs.
+He also gave temporary memberships at the IAS to Georg Swarzenski and Charles de Tolnay.
+Despite Panofsky's efforts to secure placements for his colleagues, he aware of the challenges posed by the ongoing Great Depression in America.
+Universities struggled with financial constraints and a lack of available jobs where the academic programs relied on rapidly decreasing temporary outside donations, leaving institutions like the College of Fine Arts unable to accommodate the large number of displaced art historians by 1937.
+In 1938, he relocated from the house arranged by Morey to a new residence on Battle Road in Princeton.In the same year, Panofsky started working on his book The History of Art as a Humanistic Discipline as part of the Spencer Trask Lectures at 'The Meaning of the Humanities' symposium, held in Princeton at the invitation of the French philosopher Theodore Meyer Greene.
+Around that same time, he was preparing his book Studies in Iconology: Humanist Themes in the Art of the Renaissance for his 1937 Mary Flexner Lectures at Bryn Mawr College, at the invitation of Marion Edwards Park.

-During his stay in America, he became part of the Kahler-Kreis which consisted of Erich Kahler acquaintances, American Academy of Arts and Sciences, the American Philosophical Society, the British Academy.
-In 1936 he was awarded his first Honorary Doctorate, by Utrecht University in the Netherlands, which was facilitated by his friendship with the Utrecht professor Willem Vogelsang.
+He was part of the Kahler-Kreis American Academy of Arts and Sciences, the American Philosophical Society, the British Academy by geting Fellow of the British Academy.
 In 1954 he became foreign member of the Royal Netherlands Academy of Arts and Sciences.
 In 1962 he received the Haskins Medal of The Medieval Academy of America.
 In 1947–1948 Panofsky was the Charles Eliot Norton professor at Harvard University; the lectures later became Early Netherlandish Painting.

 He became particularly well known for his studies of symbols and iconography in art.
 First in a 1934 article, then in his Early Netherlandish Painting (1953), Panofsky was the first to interpret Jan van Eyck's Arnolfini Portrait (1934) as not only a depiction of a wedding ceremony, but also a visual contract testifying to the act of marriage.
 Panofsky identifies a plethora of hidden symbols that all point to the sacrament of marriage.
 In recent years, this conclusion has been challenged, but Panofsky's work with what he called "hidden" or "disguised" symbolism is still very much influential in the study and understanding of Northern Renaissance art.
 Similarly, in his monograph on Dürer, Panofsky gives lengthy "symbolic" analyses of the prints Knight, Death, and the Devil and Melencolia I, the former based on Erasmus's Handbook of a Christian Knight.